4. Penalties¶

 Rationale: White Blocker had superior position when Red Pivot went out of bounds.
 Red Pivot is required to reenter behind both White Pivot and White Blocker.

 White Pivot and White Blocker are ahead of Red Pivot when “No Pack” is declared.
-Red Pivot is forced out of bounds by White Pivot.
+Red Pivot is forced Out of Bounds by White Pivot.
 White Blocker skates clockwise behind both Skaters.
 Red Pivot reenters the track behind White Pivot and ahead of White Blocker.

 Outcome: White Pivot and Red Pivot are both penalized.

-Rationale: White Pivot is penalized because they executed a block while out of play (due to the No Pack situation).
+Rationale: White Pivot is penalized because they executed a block while Out of Play (due to the No Pack situation).
 Accordingly, Red Pivot was not required to reenter behind White Pivot.
 Even though there is no Pack, White Blocker had superior position when Red Pivot went out of bounds.
 Red Pivot must enter behind White Blocker.

 Keep in Mind: If White Blocker were more than 20 ft (6.10 m) from the last defined Pack, Red Pivot should not be penalized.

 White Pivot and White Blocker are ahead of Red Pivot.
-White Pivot forces Red Pivot out of bounds.
+White Pivot forces Red Pivot Out of Bounds.
 White Blocker skates clockwise behind both Skaters.
-White Blocker loses their balance, takes a knee, and returns upright.
+White Blocker loses their balance, takes a knee, and returns Upright.
 Red Pivot reenters the track behind White Pivot and ahead of White Blocker.

 Outcome: Red Pivot is penalized.

-Rationale: Although White Blocker lost their superior position briefly while down, they returned upright before Red Pivot reentered.
-White Blocker was not the initiator of the block that forced Red Pivot out of bounds, and thus is able to reestablish their superior position.
+Rationale: Although White Blocker lost their superior position briefly while Down, they returned Upright before Red Pivot reentered.
+White Blocker was not the initiator of the block that forced Red Pivot Out of Bounds, and thus is able to reestablish their superior position.

-Red Blocker blocks White Jammer out of bounds to the outside just as White Blocker blocks Red Jammer out of bounds to the inside.
+Red Blocker blocks White Jammer out of bounds to the outside just as White Blocker blocks Red Jammer Out of Bounds to the inside.
 Both Blockers were ahead of both Jammers before the blocks, and race clockwise to pull their opposing Jammers to the rear of the Pack.
 White Jammer returns behind all opponents, but Red Jammer returns behind White Blocker but ahead of Red Blocker.

 Outcome: No penalty.